gr-yb/yugabyte-differential-backup/differential-backup.md

 The intents directory and the MANIFEST and CURRENT files are always copied off-cluster.

-### First snapshot
+### First snapshot directory

-The first snapshot copies all files to off-cluster storage but subsequent snapshots will only copy new files.
+The first snapshot copies all files to off-cluster storage.

 ```
 ./4160b771-2620-44f2-a482-3f94e796aefc: